MUYUTwilighter/promotioner/readme.md

 Require authentication level: `STAFF`

 Arguments:

 - `String token` token of current session, used for authentication
-- `String creator` creator's name of the promotion
 - `String name` name of the promotion
 - `Integer category` category of the promotion, `DAILY=0`, `LARGE=1`
 - `String business` business where the promotion belongs to